-- Text entry and correction
+- ♦ Text entry and correction

-- Margins
+- ♦ Margins

-- Indenting
+- ♦ Indenting

 - ♦ Spacing

-- ✤ Headers/footers
+- ♦ Headers/footers

-- ✤ Automatic page numbering
+- ♦ Automatic page numbering

-- ✤ Spell check
+- ♦ Spell check

-- ✤ Move and/or copy text
+- ♦ Move and/or copy text

-- Simple tables
+- ♦ Simple tables

-- ✤ Bullet Points
+- Bullet points

 Should a student not succeed in the challenge test he/she is required to attend the weekly class in typing and word processing offered as part of the NOND044 sequence.
 There is no fee for this course the first time a student registers for it.
 If the course has to be repeated, a fee will apply.
-Students will not be permitted to register for any courses in the $3^{rd}$ semester unless they have completed this requirement.
+Students will not be permitted to register for any courses following the 2nd semester unless they have completed this requirement.